EPIAurelienMartin/BSQ/README.md

 # BSQ Project Firt Semester

-Note 20.
+Note 20

+Grade : A

 In time for 10k x 10k

-Grade CPE : A
+USAGE : ./bsq map (to create).